DheerajShrivastav/youtube-backend/Readme.md

 - **Cloudinary Integration**: The project uses Cloudinary for storing images.
 It's like a cloud-based gallery for all our app's pictures.

 - **Advanced Concepts**: I've applied some advanced concepts like aggregation pipelines and data modeling.
 It's like building a complex Lego set, piece by piece, until you have a complete model.

+## How to setup project

+1. **Clone the repository**: Use the following command to clone the repository:

+    ```bash
+    git clone <repository_url>
+    ```
+    Replace `<repository_url>` with the URL of your repository.

+2. **Navigate to the project directory**: Use the following command to navigate to the project directory:

+    ```bash
+    cd <project_directory>
+    ```
+    Replace `<project_directory>` with the name of your project directory.

+3. **Install the dependencies**: Use the following command to install the project dependencies:

+    ```bash
+    npm install
+    ```

+4. **Set up the .env file**: Create a new file in the root directory of the project named `.env`.
+This file will contain all your environment variables.
+Based on your project structure, you might need to set variables for your database connection, Cloudinary, and any other services your app uses.

+    Here's an example of what your `.env` file might look like:

+    ```env
+    DB_CONNECTION_STRING=mongodb+srv://username:password@cluster0.mongodb.net/myFirstDatabase?retryWrites=true&w=majority
+    CLOUDINARY_URL=cloudinary://api_key:api_secret@cloud_name
+    ```
+    Replace the values with your actual connection strings.

+5. **Start the server**: Use the following command to start the server:

+    ```bash
+    npm start
+    ```
+    Your server should now be running, and you can access it at `http://localhost:3000` or whatever port you've set in your environment variables.

+Remember to never commit your `.env` file to the repository.
+It contains sensitive information and should be kept private.
+Make sure `.env` is listed in your `.gitignore` file to prevent it from being committed.